bahrus/carbon-copy/README.md

 If the attribute "from" changes, b-c-c will blow away what was there before, and clone in the new template.
 Removing the "from" attribute / property will hide the b-c-c element.  c-c, on the other hand, will preserve the existing inner (Shadow) DOM, and makes it get hidden via display:none.
 If the value of "/from" reverts back, that original DOM will be reshown (and the last template hidden).  c-c can be used, combined with templ-mount, to provide an alternative to Polymer's iron-pages, with no legacy dependencies.

 Templates can come from outside any shadow DOM if the value of "from" starts with a slash.
-If "from" has no slash, the search for the matching template is done within the shadow DOM of the (b-)c-c element.
+If "from" starts with "./", the search for the matching template is done within the shadow DOM of the (b-)c-c element (or outside any ShadowDOM if the (b-)c-c element is outside any ShadowDOM).
 If from starts with "../" then the search is done one level up, etc.

 By default, b-c-c will copy in the referenced template into a Shadow DOM snippet.
 However, if you prefer a copy straight into innerHTML, add attribute / property "noshadow."
 Doing so will, of course, eliminate the slot mechanism from functioning.
 Hopefully, if template instantiation becomes a thing, that will provide an alternative for this scenario.

-b-c-c and c-c can also be used in a kind of "Reverse Polish Notation" version of Polymer's dom-if.
+b-c-c and c-c can also be used in a kind of "Reverse Polish Notation" version of Polymer's [dom-if](https://polymer-library.polymer-project.org/2.0/docs/devguide/templates#dom-if).

-## Codeless Web Components
+## Codeless Web Components [TODO]

 Unlike b-c-c, c-c actually generates a custom (web) component on the fly, based on the id of the template.
 If the template is a simple word, like "mytemplate" the generated custom element will have name c-c-mytemplate.
 If the id has a dash in it, it will create a custom element with that name (so id's are limited to what is allowed in terms of custom element names).